MyersResearchGroup/myersresearchgroup.github.io/content/authors/Ben-Hatch/_index.md

 - Genetic Design Automation Area
 - VisBOL Tool
 ---
-Ben Hatch is a third-year undergraduate student at the University of Utah studying computer science.
-His current research focus is visualization tools for synthetic biology.
-Most recently, Ben has been devloping SynBioHub 3, an open-source web-based design repository for synthetic biology designs.
+Ben Hatch is an alumnus of the University of Utah, graduating with his bachelor's degree in computer science.
+His research focus was visualization tools for synthetic biology.
+His projects included devloping SynBioHub 3, an open-source web-based design repository for synthetic biology designs.
+Currently, Ben is a software engineer at Lucid.